OmarTarin/Testing/README.md

 - simple code maintainability
 - concentration only on the test case

 It combines all the features of Moq, AutoFixture and...
-Divergic.Logging.Xunit
+Divergic.Logging.Xunit and extends it with further functions

 ## How to use